Computation of optimal linear strong stability preserving methods via adaptive spectral transformations of Poisson-Charlier measures: Lower bounds for the optimal threshold factors

 To give an upper bound for the quantity $\tau_{p}$ defined in (\ref{TauDefinition}), we need several preliminary results.
-Let $P$ be an admissible polynomial and denote by $(\Pi_{k})_{k \geq 0}$ a sequence of orthogonal polynomials associated with the measure
+Let $P$ be an admissible polynomial and denote by $(\Pi_{k})_{k \geq 0}$ a sequence of orthogonal polynomials with respect to the measure